asvetliakov/Huject/Readme.md

 ## Typescript interfaces and implementation->interface binding
 In typescript the interfaces are not a real objects in javascript realtime.
-I'd suggest you initially going to write something like this:
+I'd suggest you initially were going to write something like it:
 ```typescript

 interface ServiceInterface {